Skip to content

 A. Age

-The risk of developing high cholesterol and triglyceride levels increases with your age.
-You are more likely to develop high cholesterol and triglycerides if you are over 50.
+The risk of developing high cholesterol and triglyceride levels increases with age, particularly after age 50.
 If you have high cholesterol and triglyceride levels at a young age, it increases your risk of having a heart attack or stroke.

 B. Heredity

-Familial hypercholesterolemia (FH) is an inherited disease that causes high levels of low-density lipoproteins (LDL).10 In this circumstance, the likelihood of a genetic disorder is increased, and the family history assumes an even greater importance.
+Familial hypercholesterolemia (FH) is an inherited disease that causes high levels of low-density lipoproteins (LDL), commonly referred to as ‘bad’ cholesterol.10 In this circumstance, the likelihood of a genetic disorder is increased, and the family history assumes an even greater importance.
 If your family has high cholesterol, it is important to know their cholesterol history.
 In addition, if you have FH, there are medical options available to lower your cholesterol.
 It is crucial that you discuss these options with your doctors.